-If the authorized doctor places the injured worker on a "no work" status while they recover, the worker is entitled to a check for 662/3 % of their weekly wage which is paid every two weeks.
-This will continue until:
+If the authorized doctor places the injured worker on a "no work" status while they recover, the worker is entitled to a check for 66-2/3% of their weekly wage which is paid:

-- 1. The worker reaches overall maximum medical improvement (MMI).
-The authorized doctor determines that there are no other treatment options that will improve the condition. - 2.
-Under Florida law, the worker is entitled to a maximum of 104 weeks of temporary benefits; when the 104th week is reached, the benefits are cut off, regardless of the medical condition.
+- The worker reaches overall maximum medical improvement (MMI).
+The authorized doctor determines that there are no other treatment options that will improve the condition. - 2) Under Florida law, the worker is entitled to a maximum of 104 weeks of temporary benefits; when the 104th week is reached, the benefits are cut off, regardless of the medical condition.